Best Food Markets around the Worldmaire

 Brick Lane & Columbia Road Markets –

 Take a tube to the Columbia Road flower market on Sunday mornings.
 Then continue on to Brick Lane for a wide variety of multi-cultural foods.
-There are many other markets flowing into one another in the area with Backyard Market, Sunday Upmarket, Vintage clothing market nearby.
+There are many other markets flowing into one another in the area with Backyard Market, Sunday Upmarket, and Vintage clothing market nearby.
 There are gastro tours of the market and cookery workshops.

 Don’t forget to look for the street art on the lanes off the market- by Banksy and many other artists.